zstein13/enpm702-fall-2025/docs/source/lecture8/design/modeling.rst

 The sequence diagram complements the class diagram by showing the **runtime collaboration** of objects.
 It clarifies the responsibilities of each component:

-- The **Driver** only issues commands.
+- The **Driver** only issues commands and must establish control first.
-- The **Vehicle** owns the operational logic and delegates engine control internally.
+- The **Vehicle** owns the operational logic, enforces safety guards, and delegates engine control internally.
-- The **Engine** executes low-level start/stop actions.
+- The **Engine** executes low-level start/stop actions within performance constraints.
 - The **Route** is consulted optionally to support navigation.

-Together, the class, sequence, and state machine diagrams provide a complete behavioral and structural model of the vehicle system.
+Together, the class, sequence, and state machine diagrams provide a complete behavioral and structural model of the vehicle system that satisfies both functional requirements (FR-1 through FR-10) and non-functional requirements (performance, safety, observability).